jaredkrinke/AvoisionJS/README.md

 AvoisionJS
 ==========

-Avoision (a fast-paced block-dodging game) port to HTML5
+HTML port of Avoision (a fast-paced block-dodging game).